Kinsus Interconnect Technology moves disaster recovery to Oracle Cloud and slashes service recovery time, operating costs and risks.

 Kinsus was running its disaster recovery site in a separate data center and relied on backup devices to store the data remotely for recovery if a disaster happened.
 This resulted in long Recovery Time Objective of at least one day.
 This approach also required the company to maintain a remote facility, purchasing backup hardware and supporting the ongoing operation.
 It resulted in significant infrastructure and maintenance expenses.

-CIO, Kinsus Interconnect Technology
+Why Kinsus Interconnect Technology chose Oracle

 In addition, Kinsus can acquire Oracle Database and Microsoft SQL Server licenses using Oracle Cloud Universal Credits on demand without perpetual license purchases.
 This significantly reduces the associated licensing costs.

 Kinsus also gains additional flexibility, as it takes advantage of OCI for testing new services and applications.
 This shortens provisioning time, isolates testing from the on-premises production system, and reduces costs and risks.
 The company can acquire or shut down computing resources as business demands change.